sergiordob/Java/Oracle_Academy/Java_Foundations/Projeto_01_b/README.md

 ### Instruções

-1 - Atualizar o Projeto 01 a.

-2 - Modifique a classe de teste:
+1 - Modifique a classe de teste:

 a) Adicione um Scanner chamado no início do seu método principal.